Paul Milgrom: FCC spectrum auction, 1993

 It seemed to provide bidders sufficient information and flexibility to pursue backup strategies to promote a reasonably efficient assignment of licenses, without so much complexity that the FCC could not successfully implement it and bidders could not understand it.
 Just having a good idea, though, is not enough.
 Good ideas need good advocates if they are to be adopted.
 No advocate was more persuasive than Paul Milgrom.
 He was so persuasive because of his vision, clarity and economy of expression, ability to understand and address FCC needs, integrity, and passion for getting things right.

 Milgrom's proposed design was adopted in large part by the commission.
 Called the simultaneous multiple round (SMR) auction, this design introduced several new features, mostly importantly an "activity rule" to ensure active bidding.
 Milgrom and Weber developed an activity rule to accompany their simultaneous closing rule to ensure that bidders could not hold back while observing the bids of others.
 The activity rule required that bidders maintain a certain level of activity, either by being the current high bidder or by submitting a new bid, in each round or else forfeit all or part of its eligibility to submit bids in future rounds.
 "Milgrom and Weber developed this insight into the activity rule that the FCC has used in all its simultaneous multiple round auctions.
 The Milgrom-Wilson activity rule was an elegant, novel solution to a difficult practical auction design issue."
-Activity rules are now a nearly universal feature in dynamic multi-item auctions.
+Activity rules are now common in dynamic multi-item auctions.

-Milgrom's singular role in creating the FCC design is celebrated in an account by the US National Science Foundation (America's Investment in the Future), which identifies this auction design as one of the main practical contributions of 20th century research in microeconomic theory.
+Milgrom's role in creating the FCC design is noted in an account by the US National Science Foundation (America's Investment in the Future), which identifies this auction design as one of the main practical contributions of 20th century research in microeconomic theory.
 The same invention and Milgrom's role in creating it was celebrated again by the prestigious National Academy of Sciences (Beyond Discovery), which is the main scientific advisor to the US government.
 The SMR design has been copied and adapted worldwide for auctions of radio spectrum, electricity, natural gas, etc. involving hundreds of billion dollars.

 In the words of Evan Kwerel, "In the end, the FCC chose an ascending bid mechanism, largely because we believed that providing bidders with more information would likely increase efficiency and, as shown by Milgrom and Weber (1982), mitigate the winner's curse."
 The result alluded to by Kwerel is known as the Linkage principle and was developed by Milgrom and Weber (1982).
 (Milgrom (2004) recasts the linkage principle as the 'publicity effect.')
 It provided a theoretical foundation for the intuition driving the major design choice by the FCC between an ascending bid and sealed bid auction.